CamilleScholtz/reactionair.nl/content/artikelen/sinterklaas-de-indo-europese-hemelvader/index.md

 kennen.
 Wat betreft degene van wie wordt gezegd dat hij onder de aarde regeert, is er een vers van Homerus dat hem ook Zeus noemt:
 'Zeus van de onderwereld en de verheven Persephonea.' (Ἰλιὰς Ὁμήρου 2.9.457) De God in de zee wordt ook Zeus genoemd door Aeschylus, de zoon van Euphorion.
 Dus degene die het beeld heeft gemaakt, heeft het met drie ogen gemaakt, om aan te geven dat dezelfde God regeert in alle drie de 'toewijzingen' van het universum, zoals ze worden genoemd.”

 *“The reason for its three eyes (ed. a statue of Zefs originally from Troy) one might infer to be this.
 That Zeus is king in heaven is a saying common to all men.
-As for him who is said to rule under the earth, there is a verse of Homer which calls him, too, Zeus:—\
-‘Zeus of the Underworld, and the august Persephonea.’ (Ἰλιὰς Ὁμήρου 2.9.457)\
+As for him who is said to rule under the earth, there is a verse of Homer which calls him, too, Zeus:‘Zeus of the Underworld, and the august Persephonea.’ (Ἰλιὰς Ὁμήρου 2.9.457)\
 The God in the sea, also, is called Zeus by Aeschylus, the son of Euphorion.
 So whoever made the image made it with three eyes, as signifying that this same God rules in all the three “allotments” of the Universe, as they are called.” (trans.
 W. H. S. Jones, 1918)*

+*[^4]:* Divastvaṃ betekent ‘hij die (van) de hemel is’.